pab2163/amygdala_mpfc_multiverse/1_head_motion/README.md

 1. The script takes 2-command line arguments for `curDir` (the current directory where the BOLD file is saved) and `boldFile` (the BOLD file to be assessed for motion)
 2. For the given BOLD file, run [fsl_motion_outliers](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLMotionOutliers) to generate an estimate of [framewise displacement](https://wiki.cam.ac.uk/bmuwiki/FMRI) for each TR, as well as a 1-column file denoting TRs where `FD > 0.9mm` (we chose a threshold of .9mm).
 This file will later be used to downweight these high-motion TRs in the GLM

-This file, called `confound.txt` will have 1 column and 130 rows (1 row per TR).
-For example, if the below were the first 5 rows of the file, this would indicate that in the 3rd volume there was a spike in framewise displacement (FD) above our threshold of .9mm.
-Later, we'll downweight this volume in the GLM so that BOLD signal specifically during this volume doesn't influence estimates of task-evoked reactivity or functional connectivity.
+This file, called `confound.txt` will have `k` column and 130 rows (1 row per TR, where `k` is the number of TRs over the given threshold).
+For example, if the below were the first 5 rows of the file with `k=2`, this would indicate that in the 3rd volume and 4th volumes there were spikes in framewise displacement (FD) above our threshold of .9mm.
+Later, we'll downweight these volume in the GLM so that BOLD signal specifically during this volume doesn't influence estimates of task-evoked reactivity or functional connectivity.
+Each column will be one regressor in the GLM, effectively making sure that no other regressors will be able to account for the variance in the row marked by the `1`

 ```
-0
+0   0
-0
+0   0
-1
+1   0
-0
+0   1
-0
+0   0
 ```

 This also creates a file called `outlier_output.txt` with some useful info on how many total outliers of the chosen metric (framewise displacement) were detected.